dylanmeca/dylanmeca/README.md

 ### SUPERDYLANYT

-I'm Dylan Alexander, my github username is dylan14567.
-I am a video game and application programmer and computer expert.
+I am Dylan Alexander and a video game and application programmer and computer expert.

 ```python